root27/serverless-redirector/README.md

 1. Enable the Google Sheets API in [here](https://console.developers.google.com/apis/api/sheets.googleapis.com/overview)

+## Domain Mapping

+This is an optional step.
+If you want to use custom domain as [go.root27.dev](https://go.root27.dev), go to [domains](https://console.cloud.google.com/run/domains) and map `sheet-redirector` service to your domain.

 ## Variable Config

 You can configure several parameters in this service.
 The parameters are;